Timeless Jiu Jitsu Philosophy

 You can read more about the philosophy we use in Kano’s book, Mind Over Muscle.

-Play is an important method in how the brain learns.
 Research suggests that play might be the brain’s favorite way to learn.

 “The creation of something new is not accomplished by the intellect but by the play instinct,” writes renowned psychologist Carl Jung.